 The library receives a steady supply of new books from publishers who like to see reviews of their new publications.
 The reviews published on the website also act as a quasi on-line catalogue.
 If you would like to become one of our reviewers, email email@example.com

 Gifts and Donations

-This year the Library has benefited from a bequest from the estate of Marten Van Mesdag, which included his collection of books on hstoric boats and boat building on the US East Coast, the gift of a magnificent copy of the Americas Cup Designs 1851-1989 by Ian Bucknell of London, and The Cruising Guide to Narrangansett Bay by Dave McConnell of New England .
+In recent years the Library has benefited from a bequest from the estate of Marten Van Mesdag, which included his collection of books on hstoric boats and boat building on the US East Coast, the gift of a magnificent copy of the Americas Cup Designs 1851-1989 by Ian Bucknell of London, and The Cruising Guide to Narrangansett Bay by Dave McConnell of New England .

 Earlier benefactors have been John Hanford of Berkshire, Mr Bob Taylor of Lincolnshire,